 What is it?

-Québec Alert Ready is a system that enables Ministère de la Sécurité publique (MSP) to quickly alert Quebecers to events posing a real or imminent threat to their lives or safety.
+Québec Alert Ready is the system used by the ministère de la Sécurité publique (MSP ) to quickly alert Quebecers to events posing a real or imminent threat to their lives or safety.
 The alert message that is then disseminated provides valuable information on the dangerous situation in progress and indicates the safety behaviours to adopt in order to enable citizens to protect themselves and reduce the probable consequences of the event.

 Québec Alert Ready is the Québec component of Canada’s national public warning system Alert Ready, a countrywide initiative developed in partnership by provincial, territorial, and federal emergency management officials, Environment Canada, and the broadcasting and telecommunications industry.

-Responsibility for broadcasting public warning messages is shared between the provincial, territorial, and federal governments, and Canada’s broadcasting and telecommunications companies.
+Responsibility for broadcasting public warning messages is shared between the federal, provincial, and territorial governments and Canada’s broadcasting and telecommunications companies.

 Ministère de la Sécurité publique

-Ministère de la Sécurité publique (MSP) is responsible for broadcasting official public alerts to Quebecers through Québec Alert Ready.
+The ministère de la Sécurité publique (MSP ) is responsible for broadcasting official public alerts to Quebecers through Québec Alert Ready.
 These messages warn of events that could put people at risk or endanger their lives.

-Pelmorex Communications Inc. was designated by the Canadian Radio-television and Telecommunications Commission (CRTC) to develop the platform that enables MSP to broadcast emergency messages.Find out more..
+Pelmorex Communications Inc. has been designated by the Canadian Radio-television and Telecommunications Commission (CRTC) to develop the platform that enables MSP to broadcast emergency messages.Find out more..

-Broadcasting and telecommunications companies play an important role in the smooth operation of the public alerting system, as they must ensure they’re connected and ready to relay the emergency warnings issued by MSP.
+Broadcasting and telecommunications companies have an important role to play in the proper functioning of the alert system, as they must ensure that they are connected and able to broadcast the emergency alerts issued by the MSP and ECCC.

 Canadian Radio-television and Telecommunications Commission (CRTC)